CrazyRedMachine/PopnPinout/README.md

 but1   2 3 4  5 6 7 8   9 c tst srv gnd   gnd x
     cct x x s1 2 3 4 bl9 1 2   3 4 x  +12v   x

+### Volume pot

+Firebeat cabs have a volume pot controlling the sound output level.
+This only applies to the Line Out, not the Line Out AUX.

+The pot is plugged to the CN48 connector (vertical 9-pin connector under the line out RCA sockets).
+If you don't have such volume pot you can either solder one or just bridge pins 2 and 4, as well as pins 3 and 5 together (with pin 1 on top and pin 9 on bottom)

 ## Python

 Uses the 50+16 connector into the power distribution box.